anthonycaccese/colorful-simplified-es-de/README.md

 ### **Theme Font Sizes**

-- `Theme Font Size` - sets the size that text in the theme will render at.
+- `Theme Font Size` - sets the size that text will render at.
 This can be helpful when using the theme on small screens.
    - Supported Font Sizes:
    - `Medium` - Default size, good for computer monitors and tv.
    - `Large` - Larger size, good for small handheld screens under 6 inches in size.

 ### **Theme Aspect Ratios**

-- `Theme Aspect Ratio` - sets the aspect ratio the theme will render at.
-If needed, this can be changed to match the aspect ratio of your screen (though it should happen automatically).
+- `Theme Aspect Ratio` - sets the aspect ratio to match your display.
+This should happen automatically but can also be set manually if needed.
    - Supported Aspect Ratios:
    - `16:9`
    - `16:10`